Targeting middle & high school students in underserved and/or underrepresented communities

 Though statistics center our organization around minorities, we do not participate or tolerate any form of racism or discrimination.

-Once in high school, students who show interest in the nursing field are invited to attend one of our summer camps.
+Initial outreach begins with our health & wellness camps for middle school students – once in 9th grade, students who show continued interest are invited to attend one of our summer nurse camps.
 As students progress in grade, year-round opportunities are available to further engage with the nursing community.

 56% of undergraduates nationally were first-generation college students (neither parent had a bachelor’s degree) and 59% of these students were also the first sibling in their family to go to college.